-The signal for a lockdown drill is a voice announcement from the drill director (usually the Director of Program, Head of School or Director of Finance and Operations) indicating that we are beginning a lockdown drill.
+The signal for a lockdown drill is a voice announcement from the drill director (usually the Director of Program orHead of School) indicating that we are beginning a lockdown drill.
 This prompts the following actions:

 - 1) All students, staff and visitors are to stop their activities immediately.
 Students find their buddy. - 2) If inside, as quickly and quietly as possible, teachers and staff lock all doors and turn off the lights.
 Usher any students or adults outside to enter the classroom immediately.
 Instruct students to drop to the ground and take cover out of sight of windows.
-Students and adults should not hide in groups, but spread out along walls. - 3) If outside, as guickly and quietly as possible, move into the nearest secure building. - 4) Silence all electronic devices and make sure they will not vibrate. - 5) Remain silent during the entire drill. - 6) Listen carefully for the announcement that the drill has ended.
+Students and adults should not hide in groups, but spread out along walls. - 3) If outside, as quickly and quietly as possible, move into the nearest secure building. - 4) Silence all electronic devices and make sure they will not vibrate. - 5) Remain silent during the entire drill. - 6) Listen carefully for the announcement that the drill has ended.
 During a drill office staff will walk the campus to ensure doors are properly locked to report needed repairs to the Facilities Director or custodian.